 Wheelwright is a tiny city located in the state of Kentucky.
 With a population of 488 people and just one neighborhood, Wheelwright is the 328th largest community in Kentucky.
-Much of the housing stock in Wheelwright was built prior to World War II, making it one of the older and more historic cities in the country.
+Wheelwright has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Wheelwright is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Wheelwright is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Wheelwright who work in sales jobs (19.34%), office and administrative support (11.60%), and law enforcement and fire fighting (9.94%).